talib1996/Home_Control_System/README.md

 ### (1) Introduction:

-#### This is an android application built using android studio using Java.
+#### This is an android application built in Java programming language using android studio .
 Using this application, a user can turn on/off his/her home appliances.